yanard18/yanard18.github.io/_posts/2025-07-31-process-hollowing.md

 We can use HxD tool analyze the memory, and look for the base address of the victim process we found (pVictimImageBaseAddress).

 ![NtUnmapViewOfSectionMemory](https://imgur.com/BI9FfDD.gif)

-> TODO: Show how unmap trims the data from the memory with HxD

 ### Writing Malicious Image